Vyral/base-template/the-coronavirus-explained-and-what-you-should-do.md

 [Try Eat Hawai’i](https://tryeathawaii.com/){: target="_blank"}&nbsp;is Kauai’s newest online farmers’ market platform connecting farmers and consumers directly during this time.
 With an ability to arrange pick up or delivery, the developer, Matthew Oliver, provides a one-stop place to find your local farmers and their produce.&nbsp;

-<p style="font-size:18px">Community Supported Agriculture (CSA) has become a popular way for consumers to buy local, seasonal food directly from a farmer.
+Community Supported Agriculture (CSA) has become a popular way for consumers to buy local, seasonal food directly from a farmer.

 How does it work: a farmer offers a certain number of “shares” to the public.
 Typically the share consists of a box of vegetables, but other farm products may be included.
-Interested consumers purchase a share (aka a “membership” or a “subscription”) and in return receive a box (bag, basket) of seasonal produce each week throughout the farming season.</p>
+Interested consumers purchase a share (aka a “membership” or a “subscription”) and in return receive a box (bag, basket) of seasonal produce each week throughout the farming season.

 ### Kauai’s Local CSAs: